Psalm 134

 This psalm is Psalm 133 in the slightly different numbering system of the Greek Septuagint and Latin Vulgate versions of the Bible.

-The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican, Calvinist (Genevan Psalter), and other Protestant liturgies.
 It has been set to music often and paraphrased in hymns.
 The short psalm is part of the daily Catholic service Compline, for which settings in Latin were composed by composers such as Tomás Luis de Victoria and Orlando di Lasso.
 It is frequently used in Anglican Evening Prayer, with settings by John Dowland and Benjamin Rogers, among others.